aws-samples/aws-secure-environment-accelerator/docs/faq/faq.md

   - create and rename AWS accounts
   - move AWS accounts between ou's
   - create, delete and rename ou's, including support for nested ou's
+    - removing a top-level OU requires all AWS accounts within the OU be removed first.
+Then remove the top-level OU.
+The configuration change will be auto-reflecting in the config file in CodeCommit.
   - create, rename, modify, apply and remove SCP's
 - What can't I do:
   - modify Accelerator controlled SCP's